Quantum Masked Autoencoders for Vision Learning: Experiments

 \subsection{Comparison of Classification Accuracy}

 We have evaluated the quality of the reconstructed images with an image classifier to see if the reconstructed images showcase the features.
 The image classifier used is a trained ResNet18~\cite{he2016deep} model on $16\times16$ MNIST data.
 To adapt to the smaller image sizes, the first maxpool layer is replaced in favor of the identity layer.
-The adjusted ResNet18 model was trained to 99.33\% accuracy on the MNIST test set of 10,000 images.
-The trained model is used to classify reconstructions from both QMAE and QAE.
-For each image, both QMAE and QAE were given the same random mask for the best comparison.
-On the MNIST test set of 10,000 images, QMAE scored an accuracy of 65.06\%, while QAE scored only 52.20\%, highlighting the fact that QMAE can produce significantly higher quality images than QAE.
-Table~\ref{tab:metrics} summarizes all obtained metrics for both QMAE and QAE.
-QMAE performs better on all metrics evaluated.
+The adjusted ResNet18 model was trained on each dataset individually, resulting in test accuracies of 99.33\% for MNIST, 91.34\% for FMNIST, and 96.07\% for KMNIST.
+The trained models are used to classify reconstructions from both QMAE and QAE.
+For each image, both QMAE and QAE were given the same random mask for the best comparison, with the results summarized in Table~\ref{tab:metrics}.
+On the MNIST test set of 10,000 images, QMAE scored an accuracy of 65.06\%, while QAE scored only 52.20\%, highlighting the fact that QMAE can produce significantly higher quality images than QAE for this dataset.
+FMNIST and KMNIST performed considerably worse with both QMAE and QAE, indicating issues with recognizing distinct features in each class correctly for both.
+For these two datasets, the QAE performed marginally better, with 1.26\% and 3.97\% improvements, respectively.